Temperature dependence of $p$-wave contacts in a harmonically trapped Fermi gas

-In this study, we experimentally elucidate how the $p$-wave contacts $C_{v,m}~(m=0, \pm1)$ in a harmonic trap depend on the Fermi temperature $T_F$ and reduced temperature $T/T_F$.
-The contacts for the $|m|=0$ and $|m|=1$ components are independently determined from the number and dissociation distribution of closed-channel molecules near the $p$-wave Feshbach resonance (pFBR).
-We find that the two components exhibit quantitatively similar behavior as a function of the normalized dimer energy at all temperatures, while their magnetic-field dependences tend to overlap at higher $T_F$.
-Moreover, near resonance, the contact increases linearly with the normalized effective range $k_F R_{\rm{e}}$, as $T_F$ increases.
-Finally, the $T/T_F$ dependence of the contacts across the attractive interaction regime is studied, showing opposite trends in the strongly and weakly interacting limits.
-The excellent agreement with estimates from the second $p$-wave virial coefficient demonstrates its utility for describing strongly interacting $p$-wave gases and provides key insights for elucidating their equation of state.
+In this Letter, we experimentally determine how the $p$-wave contacts $C_{v,m}$ in a harmonic trap depend on the Fermi temperature $T_F$ and the reduced temperature $T/T_F$.
+By extracting the contacts for the individual $m$ components from the number and dissociation distributions of closed-channel molecules near the $p$-wave Feshbach resonance (pFBR), we first find that the $m=0,+1,-1$ components of $C_{v,m}$ exhibit similar behavior as functions of the normalized dimer energy.
+Moreover, near resonance, the contact increases linearly with the normalized effective range $k_F R_{\rm e}$ at fixed $T/T_F$.
+Finally, we show that the $T/T_F$ dependence reveals opposite temperature trends between the relatively near-resonant and detuned regimes, in agreement with estimates based on the second-order virial expansion.
+The quantitative comparison with these estimates establishes valuable benchmarks for describing the thermodynamics of $p$-wave gases and provides insights into their equation of state.

-The $p$-wave contact $C_{v,m}$ can be defined as the ratio of closed-channel molecules to the total number of atoms when the system is held near a pFBR.
-The molecular fraction $f_{c,m}$ in the $m = 0$ or $|m| = 1$ channels is given by~\cite{Yoshida, Luciuk2016}
+The $p$-wave contact $C_{v,m}$ can be measured from the ratio of closed-channel molecules to the total number of atoms when the system is held near a pFBR.
+The molecular fraction $f_{c,m}$ in the $m = 0, +1, -1$ channels is linked to $C_{v,m}$~\cite{Yoshida, Luciuk2016}: